 An Easy Walk Through Towering Aspen Trees on Flagstaff’s Picturesque Veit Springs Loop

-Flagstaff is home to a number of beautiful hikes, ranging in difficultly from a “no sweat 2” mile fitness loop around Buffalo Park, to an incredibly intense all day adventurous 9 mile trek up to Humphrey’s Peak, which at 12,637 feet, is the highest point in Arizona.
-For those looking for an easy nature stroll with beautiful views, Veit Springs, a flat hike of only 2 miles with gorgeous Aspens along the route, is the way to go.
+Flagstaff is home to a number of beautiful hikes, ranging in difficulty from a “no sweat 2” mile fitness loop around Buffalo Park, to an incredibly intense all day adventurous 9 mile trek up to Humphrey’s Peak, which at 12,637 feet, is the highest point in Arizona.
+For those seeking an easy nature stroll accompanied by beautiful views, Veit Springs, a flat hike of only 2 miles with gorgeous Aspens along the route, is the way to go.

-The easy terrain and short distance of Veit Springs makes it a good choice for hikers of all levels, even kids.
+The easy terrain and short distance makes Veit a good choice for hikers of all levels, even kids.
 Just be sure to take into account the high elevation (8648 feet) and drink extra water and eat salty snacks.
 The trail itself is very scenic, as is the 4 mile drive up Snowbowl Road.
-If you are not paying attention, you can easily miss the trail-head parking area as there is no sign.
-Once you drive about 4.2-4.3 miles up the road, you will see a parking area on the right.
+If you are not paying attention, you can easily miss the trailhead parking area as there is no sign.
+Once you drive about 4.2-4.3 miles up Snowbowl road, you will see a parking area on the right.
 This is where you will start the trail.
 Upon starting, you will see the trail map pictured below.

-This hike, unlike many of the more barren options in the area, takes you through a dense forest of beautiful pine and aspen trees.
+This hike takes you through a dense forest of beautiful pine and aspen trees.
 At times, I was reminded of the beautiful nature walks I took while living in New England.
 If you visit on a weekday or early in the morning, the trail will be desolate.
 In fact, we didn’t see a single person during our visit.

-Fall is the premiere time to plan your hike as the abundance of aspen trees make it one of the top fall foliage hikes in the area.
+Fall is the premiere time to plan your hike as the abundance of aspen trees make it one of the region’s top leaf peeping destinations.
 The beautiful golden hues are typically in full force by early October.
 Take a look at some pictures of the Veit trail during leaf peeping season.

 Hiking Veit Springs in the summertime is still a great experience due to a combination of attractive mild daytime temperatures (upper 70’s-low 80’s on average) and beautiful colorful wildflowers everywhere.
 Take a look below at all the beautiful varieties of flowers seen along the trail.